 I started my business during COVID, am I eligible?

 Businesses must be in operation for 2 years to be eligible.

 If approved, when will the funds be available?

-It is our desire to move the funds as quickly as possible.
-We anticipate that the funds will be disbursed in July.
+It is our desire to move the funds as quickly as possible once the application is approved.

 How does the distribution of funds work?

 Distribution of funds will follow guidelines and allocations established by the Gap Fund’s Executive Committee.
 Our Executive Committee is a diverse group of members experienced in lending and community development, as well as leaders representing the communities we aim to serve.